Cannibalism in the Americas: European settlers and explorers

-Other examples of white American cannibalism include accounts of enslaved persons being cannibalized by white enslavers, who butchered and consumed some enslaved Black people.
 In frontier situations where there was no strong authority, some individuals got used to killing and eating others, even in situations where other food would have been available.
 One notorious case was the mountain man Boone Helm, who became known as the "Kentucky Cannibal" for eating several of his fellow travelers from 1850 until his eventual hanging in 1864.

+In February 1874, Alfred Packer led five gold prospectors into the San Juan Mountains, ignoring warnings of Ute chief Ouray regarding severe winter conditions.
+The group became snowbound and ran out of provisions.
+Two months later, Packer emerged alone at the Los Pinos Indian Agency near Saguache, Colorado, looking surprisingly healthy, while his five companions were missing.
+He eventually confessed having eaten them, explaining the details in various conflicting versions, which earned him the nickname "Colorado Cannibal".
+He was originally convicted of murder in 1883, but his sentence was reduced to 40 years in prison for manslaughter in a 1886 retrial.

 Criminal cases in the 20th century

 In 1991, Jeffrey Dahmer of Milwaukee, Wisconsin, was arrested after one of his intended victims managed to escape.
 Found in Dahmer's apartment were two human hearts, an entire torso, a bag full of human organs from his victims, and a portion of an arm muscle.
 He stated that he planned to consume all of the body parts over the next few weeks.